manmolecular/mysql-generic-deploy/README.md

 mysql>
 ```
-Now you are connected to mysql from you docker container.
+Now you are connected to mysql in your docker container from host.